 The State of Texas (1846-present), starting in the mid-1800s, began a system that authorized the appropriation of water rights from the state.
 During their early development, western states failed to control rivers and streams, and water was treated as though it belonged to no one.
 In the absence of any rules, people simply took water from streams and used it; that is, they appropriated it.
-When this practice became legalized, it became known as the Doctrine of Prior Appropriation.
+When this practice became legalized, it became known as the Doctrine of Prior Appropriation, which is discussed in more detail later.
 In 1895, the Texas Legislature declared that lands patented from the state after July 1, 1895, did not include riparian rights, thus making the appropriation system the only means to acquire water rights on later patented lands.
-The appropriations system requires those wishing to use the State's surface waters to file or seek state permission.
-Under this system, the right granted earlier in time has the greater priority to use the water.
-Many refer to this system as "first in time first in right."

-FIGURE 9.2 - Map courtesy of TWDB.
+Figure 9.2 - Map courtesy of TWDB.

 The riparian and appropriation system continued to co-exist in Texas; however, the nature of riparian rights made it difficult to determine the extent of such rights, and to manage the streams of Texas.
 When claimed water rights exceeded water available in the Rio Grande Valley during the drought of the 1950s, an extensive lawsuit brought by the state resulted in an adjudication of the all rights to the Rio Grande.
 In 1967 the Texas Legislature merged the riparian rights system into the prior appropriation system with passage of the Water Rights Adjudication Act.
 The act required any person claiming a riparian water right to file a claim for the right by 1969 with the Texas Water Commission.
 With passage of the 1967 act, Texas consolidated the allocation of surface water into a unified water permit system.
 Anyone wishing to use surface water (exclusive of drainage water) must receive permission from the state in the form of a "water right."
 Awarding permits for these "water rights" is a task of the Texas Commission on Environmental Quality.

-Meanwhile, the state maintained a separate set of rights for groundwater.
+Meanwhile, the state treated groundwater differently.
 Texas courts adopted the common law rule that a landowner has a right to take for use or sale all the water that he can capture from below his land.
 The Texas Supreme Court explicitly adopted the rule of capture in 1904 in Houston Texas & Central Railroad Co. v.
 East, where the courts favored the pumping of water by the railroad over the landowner whose well went dry as a consequence.